 Taking a page from this, composers have created some of the best fugue subjects by having its "head" begin in slower notes or maybe a dotted rhythm, then having it pick up speed with shorter note values in the middle, and the fastest notes saved for its "tail" (the last grouping of notes).

-The subject is then repeated in the dominant key (or, less often, in the subdominant, depending on which scale degree the subject begins, according to certain guidelines [See blog, Getting Started With Writing, Part XX].
+The subject is then repeated, usually in the dominant key (or, sometimes, in the tonic or subdominant), which is called the "answer" and is subject to certain "rules" with which we should be familiar before proceeding any further [See blog, Getting Started With Writing, Part XX].

 This countersubject should move in contrary motion to the answer and in faster notes whenever the notes in the answer are slower or stationary.